-Abstract Remix brings mural artists Rhiana Deck, Codak Smith, Kalee Jones W., and May Yang to the Mary LeFlore Clements Oklahoma Gallery, connecting Oklahoma Contemporary’s downtown home to the iconic mural arts landscape evolving across the city.
+Abstract Remix brought mural artists Rhiana Deck, Codak Smith, Kalee Jones W., and May Yang to the Mary LeFlore Clements Oklahoma Gallery, connecting Oklahoma Contemporary’s downtown home to the iconic mural arts landscape evolving across the city.
 Deck, Smith, Jones W., and Yang have developed a mural painting practice that builds on the legacies of Abstract Expressionism, yet are distinct in style and unique to Oklahoma City.

 From cave paintings to Renaissance frescos, from Mexican muralismo to graffiti writing, murals have been both the first evidence and a continually evolving assertion of human creative expression.
 Murals constitute the largest public art programs in the United States.
 Recently, Oklahoma City has enjoyed a resurgence in this art form; local artists have been commissioned to enhance buildings, streets and entire city districts with their murals.

 Deck, Jones, Smith, and Yang stand out for their distinct preference for abstraction over figuration or portraiture.
 Works by Abstract Expressionist artists such as Jackson Pollock, Barnett Newman, Mark Rothko and Robert Motherwell led to both the critical and commercial dominance of art from the United States post-World War II, yet this type of abstraction is not typically expected in mural form.
-Abstract Remix brings together individual yet complementary aesthetics that illustrate the many ways abstract painting has informed contemporary mural art practice.
+Abstract Remix brought together individual yet complementary aesthetics that illustrated the many ways abstract painting has informed contemporary mural art practice.

-Abstract Remix celebrates murals and presents an opportunity for audiences to consider how this major artistic medium art practice is shaping Oklahoma’s shared cultural landscape.
-The murals designed and painted specifically for the walls of the Oklahoma Gallery provide a concentrated swatch of the larger fabric of Oklahoma City, which was named by USA Today as Best City for Street Art in 2021 — “a veritable outdoor gallery.”
+Abstract Remix celebrated murals and presented an opportunity for audiences to consider how this major artistic medium art practice is shaping Oklahoma’s shared cultural landscape.
+The murals designed and painted specifically for the walls of the Oklahoma Gallery provided a concentrated swatch of the larger fabric of Oklahoma City, which was named by USA Today as Best City for Street Art in 2021 — “a veritable outdoor gallery.”
 By placing these typically public works indoors, the exhibition invites the public to a visual conversation on how Oklahoma Contemporary is integrated within the larger panorama of Oklahoma City’s cultural and artistic growth.

 About the Artists